deima24/Bike-Ride/README.md

 ![DeletePostConfirmation](media/images/deletepostconfirm.png)

-The delete and edit views use LoginRequiredMixin and UserPassesTestMixin to ensure that only the idea creator who is logged in can update or delete their post.
+The delete and edit views use LoginRequiredMixin and UserPassesTestMixin to ensure that only the post creator who is logged in can update or delete their post.

 ![DeleteAndEdit](media/images/deleteandedit.png)